Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 There are many options to store files in the cloud.
 Cloud-native apps typically use Azure Storage.
 Apps that run on VMs use them to store files.
 VMs use virtual disk files as virtual storage volumes and exist in a blob storage.

 Consider a hybrid solution.
 Files can  move from on-premises to the cloud, from the cloud to on-premises, or between services hosted in the cloud.
 One strategy is to make sure that the files and their contents aren't accessible to unauthorized users.
-You can use authentication-based access controls to prevent unauthorized downloading of files.
+You can use authentication-based access controls to prevent unauthorized download of the files.
 However, that is not enough.
-Have a backup mechanism to secure the virtual disk files in case authentication and authorization or its configuration is compromised.
+Have a backup mechanism to secure the virtual disk files in case the authentication and authorization or its configuration is compromised.
 There are several approaches.
 You can encrypt the virtual disk files.
 If an attempt is made to mount disk files, the contents of the files cannot be accessed because of the encryption.

 We recommend that you enable virtual disk encryption.
 For information about how to encrypt Windows VM disks, see [Quickstart: Create and encrypt a Windows VM with the Azure CLI](/azure/virtual-machines/windows/disk-encryption-cli-quickstart).